microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Step 3 - Confirm Postman configuration

-1. Be sure that `fhir-proxy` is selected as your active Postman environment (upper right-hand corner).
+1. Be sure that `fhir-proxy` is selected as your active environment in Postman (upper right-hand corner).

 2. Check that you can access `Patient` Resources on the FHIR service with Postman connected to the FHIR-Proxy endpoint.
 Try running the `Count All Patients` request in your FHIR Search collection in Postman.